 As a teacher and conductor, he has visited 30 states, Asia, and Europe.
 His students hold positions of leadership as choral conductors in public schools, colleges and universities, and churches and community choirs throughout the United States.

-Prior to his appointment at UNT, Dr. Hightower was the first holder of the Weston Noble Endowed Chair in Music, at Luther College, where he served as conductor of the renowned Nordic Choir and Artistic Director of Christmas at Luther.
-As Luther's Director of Choral Activities, he gave leadership to a choral program that included four conductors, six choirs, and over 530 singers.
-Under his leadership, the Nordic Choir recorded six compact discs, made annual tours throughout the United States, and toured Europe on two occasions.
-In March of 2014, Dr. Hightower conducted the Nordic Choir in performance at the North Central Division of ACDA.
+Prior to his appointment at UNT, Dr. Hightower held the Weston Noble Endowed Chair in Music at Luther College in Decorah, Iowa, where he served as conductor of the renowned Nordic Choir and artistic director of Christmas at Luther.
+As Luther's director of Choral Activities, he gave leadership to a choral program that included four conductors, six choirs, and over 530 singers.
+Under his direction, the Nordic Choir performed at the 2014 North Central Division of ACDA, recorded six compact discs, made annual concert tours throughout the United States, and toured Europe on two occasions.

 From 2000-2010, he served as professor of music and director of Choral Studies at Sam Houston State University.
 During his tenure, the SHSU Chorale toured Europe, performed for the 2007 National Convention of the American Choral Directors Association, the 2010 Southwestern Division of ACDA, and the 2003, 2006, and 2010 conventions of the Texas Music Educators Association.
 His public school teaching career included tenures at Klein High School in Spring, Texas and at Odessa Permian High School in Odessa, where he led the PHS Kantorei and Satin Strings in performance at the 1996 TMEA convention.